m44rten1/micro-frontend-poc/README.md

 ### 4. Data Ownership

-`mfe-todo-list` owns the todo domain.
-It holds the canonical list, exposes a REST API for other MFEs and the shell, and is the single source of truth.
-Other MFEs interact with todo data only through the API or events.
+`api-todo` owns the todo domain and is the single source of truth.
+MFEs interact with todos through the API; browser events are used only to coordinate UI updates (e.g. refetch / invalidate caches / update counts).

 ### 5. Shared Contracts, Not Shared Code